mckinney-stack/headup/notes.md

 ### next steps:
 1. Fix puck animation - currently coming in at the wrong location on mobile
+2. Attempt refactor on new branch using spring animations library, to keep things clean
-2. Make it responsive - so that it displays properly across multiple devices
+3. Make it responsive - so that it displays properly across multiple devices
-3. Use the database to create a "leaderboard" tab
+4. Use the database to create a "leaderboard" tab
-4. For portfolio: have a video pop-up that explains what the app is all about, with clips of people using the app on ice etc.
+5. For portfolio: have a video pop-up that explains what the app is all about, with clips of people using the app on ice etc.
-5. Puck wobble animation on play button hover doesn't work very well on mobile - fix this
+6. Puck wobble animation on play button hover doesn't work very well on mobile - fix this
-6. Once user presses play, form field options should disappear
+7. Once user presses play, form field options should disappear

 ### nice to haves:
 1. enable websockets to control the app from a remote device such as a mobile or tablet device